EconomistGrant/2020_summer_notes/516_ACT/lec8-cash_flow.md

 question: does positive change in working capital basically means increase in A/R is faster than increase in A/P? how is this related to A/R collection & A/P payment period? or essentially why increasing working capital -> working capital becomes a source of cash?

-increase in A/R, havn't gone in cash?
+increase in A/R, havn't gone in cash???